FAQ About Adopting

 What does your African-American adoption fee schedule look like?

 Do you work with Jewish families hoping to adopt?
-If so, is the timing for finding a placement longer than for Christian families?
-Do the birthmothers you work with generally have a preference for religion?
+Do Jewish couples wait longer than Christians?
+Do placing parents generally have a religious preference?

 Abrazo works with adoptive families of all faiths, as long as they are able to comply with agency policies and can ensure any child placed in their care will receive full access to quality healthcare.
-The majority of placing parents with whom the agency works do ask to match with Christian or Catholic couples, which can extend the waiting time for those of other faith backgrounds.
+The majority of placing parents in Texas with whom the agency works do commonly seek to match with Christian or Catholic couples, which can extend the waiting time for those of other faith backgrounds.

 Do you find that prospective families in their mid-to-late 40s are at a disadvantage in the process?